ascon/ascon-c/README.md

-# Reference, optimized, masked C and ASM implementations of Ascon
+# Reference, highly optimized, masked C and ASM implementations of Ascon

 Ascon is a family of lightweight cryptographic algorithms and consists of:
 - Authenticated encryption schemes with associated data (AEAD)